Qortal/Brooklyn/mesa 3D driver/docs/gallium/screen.rst

    If unsupported, half precision ops need to be lowered to full precision.
 * ``PIPE_SHADER_CAP_FP16_DERIVATIVES``: Whether half precision floating-point
   DDX and DDY opcodes are supported.
-* ``PIPE_SHADER_CAP_FP16_CONST_BUFFERS``: Whether half precision floating-point
-  constant buffer loads are supported.
-Drivers are recommended to report 0 if x86 F16C is not supported by the CPU (or an equivalent instruction set on other CPU architectures), otherwise they could be impacted by emulated FP16 conversions in glUniform.
 * ``PIPE_SHADER_CAP_INT16``: Whether 16-bit signed and unsigned integer types
   are supported.
 * ``PIPE_SHADER_CAP_GLSL_16BIT_CONSTS``: Lower mediump constants to 16-bit.